 All state and state-integrated primary, intermediate and secondary schools and kura can now opt-in to receive free period products for their ākonga.
-Those that opt in by 31 March 2021 will be included in the first phase with products arriving in schools from the end of Term 2.
-Schools can continue to opt-in but will be included in later phases of the roll-out.

 As the initiative develops, we will consider how we can support the use of alternative products, including menstrual cups and eco-friendly sanitary underwear.
 We will also look at options for more sustainable waste management and explore how we can strengthen wider education on periods for learners and the adults around them.

 Funding of approximately $100,000 has been made available to provide products for the fifteen schools in the Waikato.

 Funding has been secured for the national roll-out until June 2024.